Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility Location: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:literature} discusses related work on calculating counterfactual explanations for optimization problems.
-Section~\ref{sec:problem} introduces our problem.
-In Section~\ref{sec:CFL}, we apply the calculation of relative explanations to a choice-based competitive facility location problem (CFLP).
-Computational experiments are reported in Section~\ref{sec:experiments}.
-We end the paper in Section~\ref{sec:conclusion} with some concluding remarks and avenues for future research.
+Section~\ref{sec:literature} discusses related work on computing counterfactual explanations for optimization problems.
+Section~\ref{sec:problem} introduces our problem formulation.
+In Section~\ref{sec:CFL}, we apply the proposed approach to a choice-based competitive facility location problem (CFLP).
+Computational experiments are presented in Section~\ref{sec:experiments}.
+We conclude in Section~\ref{sec:conclusion} and outline directions for future research.